-To apply for a credit transfer you will need to complete a Credit Transfer Application Form and supply any relevant evidence such as qualification testamurs or graduation statements.
+To apply for a credit transfer you will need a credit transfer application form and supply relevant evidence such as qualification testamurs or graduation statements.

-Depending on the course you wish to study, you may be able to complete your course via RPL and the qualification you will receive is no different to any other.
+If you RPL some of your units, the qualification you will receive is no different to any other.
 It is still a fully-recognised qualification that you can complete in less time, and at a lower cost.

-Note: There are limits to the amount of advanced standing you can claim for higher education qualifications.
-You will be advised of this when you apply for advanced standing.
+Note: There are limits to the amount of RPL you can claim for qualifications.
+You will be advised of these limitations when you apply.